-The MAC of the non-AP STA that received the DSO ICF does not receive a PHY-RXSTART.indication primitive during a timeout interval of aSIFSTime + aSlotTime + aRxPHYStartDelay, where aRxPHYStartDelay is equal to 20us, starting at the end of the PPDU transmitted by the non-AP STA as a response to the most recently received frame from the AP within the DSO frame exchange or starting at the end of the reception of the PPDU containing a frame for the non-AP STA from the AP that does not require immediate acknowledgement.
+The MAC of the DSO non-AP STA that received the DSO ICF does not receive a PHY-RXSTART.indication primitive during a timeout interval of aSIFSTime + aSlotTime + 20 μs starting at the end of the PPDU transmitted by the DSO non-AP STA as a response to the most recently received frame from the DSO AP within the DSO frame exchange or starting at the end of the reception of the PPDU containing a frame for the DSO non-AP STA from the DSO AP that does not require immediate acknowledgement.

+NOTE—20 μs value is deriven from aRxPHYStartDelay duration

-The MAC of the non-AP STA that received the DSO ICF receives a PHY-RXSTART.indication primitive during a timeout interval of aSIFSTime + aSlotTime + aRxPHYStartDelay starting at the end of the PPDU transmitted by the non-AP STA as a response to the most recently received frame from the AP within the DSO frame exchange or starting at the end of the reception of the PPDU containing a frame for the non-AP STA from the AP that does not require immediate acknowledgement and this non-AP STA does not detect, within the PPDU corresponding to the PHY-RXSTART.indication any of the following frames:
+The MAC of the DSO non-AP STA that received the DSO ICF receives a PHY-RXSTART.indication primitive during a timeout interval of aSIFSTime + aSlotTime + 20 μs starting at the end of the PPDU transmitted by the DSO non-AP STA as a response to the most recently received frame from the DSO AP within the DSO frame exchange or starting at the end of the reception of the PPDU containing a frame for the DSO non-AP STA from the DSO AP that does not require immediate acknowledgement, and the DSO non-AP STA does not detect within the PPDU corresponding to the PHY-RXSTART.indication any of the following frames:

-an individually addressed frame with the RA equal to the MAC address of the non-AP STA
+an individually addressed frame with the RA equal to the MAC address of the DSO non-AP STA

-a Trigger frame that has one of the User Info fields addressed to the non-AP STA
+a Trigger frame that has one of the User Info fields addressed to the DSO non-AP STA

-a CTS-to-self frame with the RA equal to the MAC address of the AP
+a CTS-to-self frame with the RA equal to the MAC address of the DSO AP

-a Multi-STA BlockAck frame that has one of the Per AID TID Info fields addressed to the non-AP STA
+a Multi-STA BlockAck frame that has one of the Per AID TID Info fields addressed to the DSO non-AP STA

-an NDP Announcement frame that has one of the STA Info fields addressed to the non-AP STA and a sounding NDP
+an NDP Announcement frame that has one of the STA Info fields addressed to the DSO non-AP STA, followed by a sounding NDP

-The non-AP STA that received the DSO ICF does not respond to the most recently received frame from the AP within the DSO frame exchange that requires an immediate response after a SIFS
+The DSO non-AP STA that received the DSO ICF does not respond to the most recently received frame from the DSO AP within the DSO frame exchange that requires an immediate response after a SIFS.

-It is TBD whether a DSO STA needs to perform medium synchronization recovery after the DSO STA switches back to the primary subband from the DSO subband.
+It is TBD whether a DSO non-AP STA needs to perform medium synchronization recovery after it switches back to the primary subband from the DSO subband.

-5) If no non-AP STA that is assigned resources in the primary 20 MHz subband responds to the DSO ICF and there is at least one response to the DSO ICF from a non-AP STA on any other subband, the AP shall do one of the following:
+5) If no non-AP STA that is assigned resources in the primary 20 MHz subband responds to the DSO ICF and there is at least one response to the DSO ICF from a DSO non-AP STA on any other subband, the AP shall do one of the following:

-Terminate the DSO frame exchange sequence with all non-AP STAs, or
+Terminate the DSO frame exchange sequence with all non-AP STAs

 Continue the DSO frame exchange sequence by ensuring that the primary 20 MHz is occupied